Vivinyu/E-Commerce-Back-End/README.md

 ## Usage

+1. Start the server by running `npm start`.
+2. Use a tool like Insomnia or Postman to test the API routes.

+## API Routes

+### Categories
+- GET all categories: `/api/categories`
+- GET a single category: `/api/categories/:id`
+- POST a new category: `/api/categories`
+- PUT update a category: `/api/categories/:id`
+- DELETE a category: `/api/categories/:id`

+### Products
+- GET all products: `/api/products`
+- GET a single product: `/api/products/:id`
+- POST a new product: `/api/products`
+- PUT update a product: `/api/products/:id`
+- DELETE a product: `/api/products/:id`

+### Tags
+- GET all tags: `/api/tags`
+- GET a single tag: `/api/tags/:id`
+- POST a new tag: `/api/tags`
+- PUT update a tag: `/api/tags/:id`
+- DELETE a tag: `/api/tags/:id`

+## Database Models

+- Category
+- Product
+- Tag
+- ProductTag

+## Technologies Used

+- Node.js
+- Express.js
+- MySQL
+- Sequelize ORM
+- dotenv

+## Usage

 1. Ensure your MySQL server is running.
 2. If you haven't already, create and seed the database: mysql -u your_username -p < db/schema.sql